anowell/compose-ecs/README.md

 ## Supported Docker Compose Features

+ComposeECS currently only supports a subset of the intersection of Docker Compose and ECS Task Definition functionality.
+We expect this to reach 100% coverage before `v1.0.0`.

 | Docker Compose Attribute | Task Definition Attribute | Supported Syntax  | Example                                                      |
 |--------------------------|---------------------------|-------------------|--------------------------------------------------------------|
 | image                    | image                     | String            | `"redis"`                                                    |